Gavin Sheets Preview, Player Props: White Sox vs. Diamondbacks

-Gavin Sheets -- batting .192 with a home run, three walks and six RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 27 at 2:10 PM ET.
+The Chicago White Sox and Gavin Sheets (.259 slugging percentage over his past 10 games, including one homer), take on starting pitcher Bryce Jarvis and the Arizona Diamondbacks at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.

 Sportsbook Promo Codes